Aller au contenu principal

 Template

 To begin with, you need to generate a new template.
-You can create an empty template using /generate or by using the form available right here.
+You can create one by using the form available right here.

 See the template examples in the template files here.